Mental Health Support in the Community

 You can call the CPS Team on 1300 376 421, who will tell you more about the services.
 They can also help with referrals.
 Your GP and other clinicians, family and friends, or other workers can also call on your behalf.

-Referrals can be made by completing the referral form, or by contacting the SEMPHN Access & Referral Team on 1800 862 363.
+Referrals can be made by downloading and completing the referral form, or by contacting the SEMPHN Access & Referral Team on 1800 862 363.

 If you have difficulties with getting a referral, please phone the ermha365 CPS Team on 1300 376 421, or email email@example.com